WPIX: Analog-to-digital conversion

-WPIX discontinued regular programming on its analog signal, over VHF channel 11, at 12:30 p.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WPIX ended regular programming on its analog signal, over VHF channel 11, at 12:30 p.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 33 to VHF channel 11.
 WCBS-TV took over the channel 33 allocation as it moved its digital signal from channel 56 as a result of the phaseout of channels 52–69.

+On January 1, 2011, Tribune launched its new digital broadcast network, Antenna TV, which affiliated with WPIX through a new fourth digital subchannel.
+In May 2012, WPIX moved Antenna TV to digital subchannel 11.2, while digital channel 11.4 was removed (Estrella TV, which was carried on 11.2 at the time, is now affiliated with Port Jervis low-power station WASA-LD, which is owned by the network's parent company Estrella Media).
+11.4 returned to the air in 2018 as an affiliate of TBD.
+On September 1, 2021, 11.4 switched to Nexstar–owned classic network Rewind TV.
+On October 28, 2019, Court TV launched on 11.3, replacing This TV.
+On April 1, 2023, 11.3 switched to Grit.